Prokleta-Kuja/poshtar/README.md

 # TODO

-Add queues folder to keep mail if delivery fails, also add a job to process them later Spam scoring - add it to SessionContext and build it incrementaly then check just before mailbox delivery A recurring job to check if there are maildirs for deleted users and/or delete it when deleting users A recurring job to delete logs
+A recurring job to check if there are maildirs for deleted users and/or delete it when deleting users Reload certs https://doc.dovecot.org/admin_manual/doveadm_http_api/#doveadm-reload API auth
-Master users cant login as themself
-Test SMTP server gracefull shutdown.
-Should be console logged after docker stop Reload certs https://doc.dovecot.org/admin_manual/doveadm_http_api/#doveadm-reload API auth
 MySql & Sqlite backend